dingo-actual/smartsurge/README.md

 # SmartSurge: Enhanced Requests Library with Adaptive Rate Limit Estimation

-SmartSurge is a Python library that enhances the functionality of the requests library with automatic rate limit detection and enforcement, using a statistically rigorous Bayesian approach.
+SmartSurge is a Python library that enhances the functionality of the requests library with automatic rate limit detection and enforcement, using a statistically rigorous approach.

 ## Features

 - **Automatic Rate Limit Detection**: Automatically detects rate limits through a principled search procedure.
-- **Bayesian Rate Limit Estimation**: Uses Bayesian statistics to estimate rate limits with confidence intervals.
+- **Hidden Markov Model for Rate Limit Estimation**: Uses a Hidden Markov Model to estimate rate limits with confidence intervals.
 - **Adaptive Rate Limiting**: Dynamically adapts to changing rate limits.
 - **Resumable Streaming Requests**: Supports resumable streaming for large downloads.
 - **Comprehensive Logging**: Detailed logging of request history and rate limit estimation.